smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 ```

 But it is probably safer to extract latent means and error variances
-from a list of parameter estimates.
+from a list of parameter estimates, then substitute into the formula for
+effect size.

 ``` r
 estimates <- lavInspect(fit[["Less Constrained"]], "est"); estimates